limolitz/monitoring/README.md

 My Quantified Self scripts.
 Currently mainly focused on collecting data of my computer.

-Each folder consists of a script which logs its data to a database, a script to create the database and a script to plot the results.
+Each folder consists of a script which logs its data to a MQTT script you can find [here](https://github.com/wasmitnetzen/mqttsend).

 Currently working scripts:
 * Logging of currently opened tabs in Firefox (Linux only, currently unmaintained)